tobylc/Deeper/replit.md

 ## Overview

-Deeper is a full-stack web application designed to facilitate meaningful connections and conversations between people.
+Deeper is a production-ready full-stack web application designed to facilitate meaningful connections and conversations between people.
 The platform enables users to invite others to private conversation spaces where they can engage in structured dialogue based on their relationship type (parent-child, romantic partners, friends, etc.).
 The application provides curated question suggestions to help deepen relationships through thoughtful exchanges.

 ## System Architecture